Rates of convergence to the local time of Oscillating and Skew Brownian Motions: Introduction

 \section{Introduction}

-It is well known that the normalized number of crossings of the level $r\in \RR$ of the time discretization of a Brownian motion provides an estimator for its local time at $r$.
-Roughly speaking the local time at the point $r$ measures the time the process spends around $r$ (see~\eqref{def:localtime} below for a precise definition), so a rescaled number of crossings for high frequency data is a natural approximation of the local time also for more general processes.
-Indeed, this was first proven in~\cite{azais,azais2} for Brownian diffusions whose drift and diffusion coefficient $\sigma$ are sufficiently regular, in particular $\sigma$ should be continuous.
-More general functionals of discrete observations can also be considered: given a stochastic process $(X_t)_{t\in [0,\infty)}$, let the following statistics for high frequency observation:
+It is well known that the normalized number of crossings of the level $r\in \RR$ of the time discretization (high frequency) of a Brownian motion (BM) provides an estimator for its local time at $r$.
+Roughly speaking the local time at the point $r$ measures the time the process spends around $r$ (see~\eqref{def:localtime} for a precise definition), so a rescaled number of crossings for high frequency data is a natural approximation of the local time also for more general processes.
+The normalized number of crossings has been extensively studied as an approximation of the local time of Brownian diffusions solutions of stochastic differential equations (SDEs) whose drift coefficient and diffusion coefficient $\sigma$ are sufficiently regular (in particular $\sigma$ is continuous).
+The convergence was proven, for instance, in~\cite{azais,azais2}.